 This organization is the Board of Trustees of the Lester Public Library of Arpin, located at 8091 County Road E, Arpin, Wisconsin established by a donation of books from Arpin Lumber Co. in 1951 according to the provision of Chapter 43 of the Wisconsin Statutes, and exercising the powers and authority and assuming the responsibilities delegated to it under said statute.

 ARTICLE II: BOARD OF TRUSTEES

-Section 1: Number and qualifications: The governing body of the library is composed of seven members as appointed by the Town and Village Boards and Administrator of the public school district, or the administrator’s representative these members represent the Town and Village of Arpin and Auburndale School District.
-The majority of board members will be from the Town of Arpin, one member from the Auburndale School District and the remaining board members shall be from the Village of Arpin or municipalities outside the Town of Arpin area.
+Section 1: Number and qualifications: The governing body of the library is composed of five members as appointed by the Town and Village Boards and Administrator of the public school district, or the administrator’s representative these members represent the Town and Village of Arpin and Auburndale School District.
+The majority (3) of board members will be from the Town of Arpin, one (1) member from the Auburndale School District and the remaining (1) board members shall be from the Village of Arpin or municipalities outside the Town of Arpin area.